Who is at fault in a T-bone accident in Texas?

 These legal and technological assets help us to prove that the negligent driver in your T-bone accident case caused your injuries.
-In addition, they allow us to put a precise dollar figure on every cost and loss that you’ve suffered as a result of the negligent party’s reckless and/or illegal actions.
+In addition, they allow us to put a precise dollar figure on every cost and loss that you’ve suffered because of the negligent party’s reckless or illegal actions.

 We also act quickly.
-We know the insurance adjuster will try to delay your claim as much as possible, hoping that you’ll cave and take a lowball settlement.
+We know the insurance company will try to delay your claim as much as possible, hoping that you’ll cave and take a lowball settlement.
 You can’t wait for help and compensation.
-That’s why our car accident attorneys do everything in their power to push our clients’ cases forward and prepare every case as if it’s going to trial from Day One.
+That’s why our car accident attorneys do everything in their power to push our clients’ cases forward and prepare every case as if it’s going to trial from day one.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.